ankit-rathi/AR-Talks/Perspective.md

 - Wealth
   - Rich Dad Poor Dad by Robert T. Kiyosaki
+  - The Psychology of Money by Morgan Housel
   - Think And Grow Rich by Napoleon Hill
   - The Joys of Compounding by Gautam Baid
-  - The Psychology of Money by Morgan Housel

 - Goodwill
   - The Power Of Positive Thinking by Norman Vincent Peale
   - The Secret by Rhonda Byrne
+  - The Good Life by Robert and Marc
+  - Lifespan by David & Matthew
+  - Outlive by Peter and Bill

 Core Ideas: System/Process, Balance, T-Shaped, Compounding, Intertia, Focus, 80/20